crcdng/hen-metaverse-tutorial-1/README.md

 ## hen-metaverse-tutorial-1

 *Note this tutorial needs updating.
-If anything is unclear leave ma bug report.*
+On the roadmap, no ETA yet.
+If anything is unclear, leave a bug report.*

 The first in a series of tutorials combining WebXR and the Hic et Nunc NFT art platform.